eterevsky/kolmogorov/README.md

 A Turing machine on a binary tape with an extra ouput tape.
 Each transition rule contains an extra value that is written to the second tape, one of 0, 1 and none.

+### λ Calculus

+The program is a lambda term.
+To be run it is applies to the string "10".
+The program is valid if after the evaluation only a string with 0s and 1s remains.
+This string is the result of the program.

 ### SK(I) combinatory logic

 Applies S and K transformations from [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
 The program is a sequence of Ss and Ks followed by terms `01`.
 The program is valid if after expanding the rules it leaves only 0s and 1s.